NinadJog/haskell-artifact-search/README.md

 The list of searched cells is separated by a space, for example: "5B 4D 3D 5E 4E".
 The cells can appear in any order.
 Here's an example problem and its solution.

-Given artifacts = "1B 2C,2D 4D" and searched = "3D 1C 2D 4A 4D", where the searched cells are marked with an X in the following figure, it is obvious that all cells of the "2D 4D" artifact were searched whereas just one cell of the "1B 2C" artifact was searched.
+Given artifacts = "1B 2C,2D 4D" and searched = "3D 1C 2D 4A 4D", where the searched cells are marked with an X in the following figure, we can see that all cells of the "2D 4D" artifact were searched whereas just one cell of the "1B 2C" artifact was searched.
 So the number of total searches is 1 and so is the number of partial searches.
-The answer is therefore the tuple (1, 1), corresponding to (total, partial).
+The answer is therefore the pair (1, 1), corresponding to (total, partial).
 Note that the searched cell 4A does not play any role in either of the counts because it does not contain a part of any artifact.

 ```
     A   B   C   D